coffee2code/auto-hyperlink-urls/readme.txt

 * With Hyperlink Mode set to 15, nofollow set to true, open in new window set to false, truncation before of "[", truncation after of "...]"
 <a href="http://www.somelonghost.com/with/some/long/URL/that/might/mess/up/your/theme/and/is/unsightly.php" title="http://www.somelonghost.com/with/some/long/URL/that/might/mess/up/your/theme/and/is/unsightly.php" class="autohyperlink" rel="nofollow">[www.somelonghos...]</a>

-== Frequently Asked Questions ==

-= Why won't this auto-hyperlink  =

-No.  The plugin filters the LIMIT clause of the primary WordPress post query as appropriate, resulting in retrieval of only the number of posts up to the limit you specified without significant alteration of the primary query itself and without additional queries.
-Bottom line: this should perform efficiently.

 == Screenshots ==